Spectral Clustering with Variance Information for Group Structure Estimation in Panel Data: Numerical experiments

 In Section~\ref{sec:simlog} and Section~\ref{sec:simquant}, we report the performance of different algorithms in terms of assigning individuals to groups when the true number of groups is specified.
 We consider two performance metrics: perfect matching, which corresponds to the proportion of times that the exact group assignment is found, and average matching.
 The latter is computed as follows.
 Define the true cluster assignment as a set $\omega^*:=\{\omega^*_1,\dots,\omega^*_n\},$ where $\omega^*_i\in\{1,\dots,G^*\}$ denotes the $\omega^*_i$-th group to which the individual $i$ belongs.
 Define the set of permutations of the labels $\Phi:=\{\phi: \phi \text{ is a bijection from } \{1,\dots,G^*\} \text{ to } \{1,\dots,G^*\}\}.$ Define the estimated membership as a set~$\hat\omega:=\{\hat\omega_1,\dots,\hat\omega_n\},$ where $\hat\omega_i\in\{1,\dots,G^*\}$ denotes the estimated group number of the $i$-th individual.
 We define the average percentage of correct classification of the estimated membership~$\hat\omega$ as

 A similar approach was taken in \cite{SSP, gu2019panel, Leng}.
-The performance of the heuristic~\eqref{eq:selGstar} for selecting the number of groups is considered in Section~\ref{sec:simnumgr}.
+The performance of the heuristic~\eqref{eq:selGstar} for selecting the number of groups is considered in Section~\ref{sec:numgrouplog} for logistic regression and in Section~\ref{sec:simnumgr} for quantile regression.
 Additional models and simulation settings are discussed in the supplement.